Best Golf Irons in 2023 (Buyer’s Guide & Reviews)

 Your golf experts: Jordan Fuller & John Marshall.

-Irons are one of the most important golf clubs next to the putter.
-On almost every hole on the course, golfers will be required to pull an iron out of the bag.
+Irons are among the most important golf clubs, next to the putter.
+On almost every hole on the course, golfers are required to pull an iron out of the bag.

-After reading this guide, you will be able to select the perfect set of irons that fit your needs and make your game better.
+After reading this guide, you will be able to select the perfect set of irons to fit your needs and improve your game.

 This best golf irons guide walks through different iron sets and answers questions about the different designs and how each set can help you improve your game!